RESIP.NET

 Q: Can I use rotating proxies as static proxies (e.g., with sticky sessions)?
 A: Some rotating proxies offer sticky session functionality, maintaining the same IP for 10-30 minutes.
 But this differs fundamentally from true static proxies: (1) The IP changes after the session timeout; (2) The IP may still be used by other users simultaneously; (3) There is no guarantee of getting the same IP in the next session.
 For scenarios requiring long-term stable IPs (e-commerce, social media, advertising), sticky sessions cannot replace static proxies.

 Q: Can static proxies be used for data collection?
 A: Yes, but it is not cost-efficient.
 For small-scale collection (a few hundred to a few thousand requests daily), a single static IP works fine.
-But for large-scale scraping (tens of thousands of daily requests), a single IP gets rate-limited or blocked quickly, requiring massive IP rotation — exactly what rotating proxies excel at.
+But for large-scale collection (tens of thousands of daily requests), a single IP gets rate-limited quickly, requiring massive IP rotation — exactly what rotating proxies excel at.

 Q: Does RESIP offer rotating proxy services?
 A: RESIP focuses on static residential IPs (ISP proxies) — this is our core product and competitive strength.
 If you also need rotating proxies (for data collection), you can pair them with other rotating proxy services while using RESIP static IPs for account operations.